Scars and Stretch Marks

 There are lots of things that can cause scars, including accidental injuries, surgical incisions, burns, scalds, bites and scratches, as well as some skin conditions.
 There are also different types of scars, the mains ones being as follows:

 Scars that start out red and raised but flatten and turn pale in time are the most common type.
 The type of injury will determine how thin and neat the scar will be and how long it may take to heal (wider wounds where there’s more surface tissue damage tend to heal less neatly and less quickly).

-According to the NHS, 10 - 15 percent of all wounds result in keloid scars.
-These wounds produce an overgrowth of scar tissue caused by too much collagen being produced in the skin.
+Wounds that result in keloid scars produce an overgrowth of scar tissue caused by too much collagen being produced in the skin.
 The scar can grow lumpy and usually extends beyond the area of the wound being healed.

 You know a scar is a keloid when it looks rubbery, raised and occupies an area larger than the original wound.
 But it doesn’t usually appear straight after a cut or wound has been made – indeed, it can take a keloid scar about three months to start developing.

 A keloid scar may also become itchy, painful or tender, or the skin may feel as if it’s burning, and it may continue growing for a few weeks to a few months.
 If it makes the skin tight or if it’s near a joint, a keloid scar can also restrict your movement.
 However, like flat scars, keloids start out as red or purple in colour then turn paler in time.